Mengmi/deepfuturegaze_gan/README.md

 We introduce a new problem of gaze anticipation on egocentric videos.
 This substantially extends the conventional gaze prediction problem to future frames by no longer confining it on the current frame.
 To solve this problem, we propose a new generative adversarial neural network based model, Deep Future Gaze (DFG).
 DFG generates multiple future frames conditioned on the single current frame and anticipates corresponding future gazes in next few seconds.

+We now provide extension of our CVPR work by adding in a DFG-P pathway in parallel to our CVPR work (DFG-G) pathway.
+DFG-P pathway predicts gaze prior maps based on the task information extracted at the current frame.
+With fusion of this task-specific pathway and DFG-G, our model significantly boosts up gaze anticipation performance.
+The manuscript of our extended work is under review.

 | [![GT](vis/groundtruth.gif)](vis/groundtruth.gif)  | [![Anticipated Gaze](vis/futuregaze.gif)](vis/futuregaze.gif) | [![Generated Future Frames](vis/generated.gif)](vis/generated.gif) |
 |:---:|:---:|:---:|
 | Ground Truth | Anticipated Gaze | Generated Future Frames |